dkargatzis/warestack-helper/README.md

 # warestack-helper

-This repository serves as a helper for testing daily operations with Warestack.
+This repository serves as a helper for testing daily operations with Warestack!